 It just felt like another trap.

-I’ve already experienced enough of the 9-to-5 grind and having been exposed to the existence of how I could start a life of travel had already made the corporate life pale so much in comparison — especially because I was fired up with the idea of finally working for myself.
+I’ve already experienced enough of the 9-to-5 grind and having been exposed to the existence of how I could travel the world had already made the corporate life pale so much in comparison — especially because I was fired up with the idea of finally working for myself.

 In the end, I told my self that: